Dicklesworthstone/fmd_blog_posts/07_dr_gpt_empowering_your_healthcare_with_ai.md

 The quality of analysis you receive depends heavily on the quality of your final prompt—the specific questions you ask after presenting all the medical information.
 Here's the prompt structure I've found most effective:

 >
-> Based on EVERYTHING you have seen above, tell me your best estimates of what is wrong with Robert Chen and what his prognosis is, what the best course of action might be under different most likely scenarios, and at each step, explain your reasoning and why you think that (especially which pieces of evidence have the largest impact on your estimate of probabilities from a Bayesian standpoint).
+> Based on EVERYTHING you have seen above, tell me your best estimates of what is wrong with the patient and what his prognosis is, what the best course of action might be under different most likely scenarios, and at each step, explain your reasoning and why you think that (especially which pieces of evidence have the largest impact on your estimate of probabilities from a Bayesian standpoint).
 >

 This prompt accomplishes several critical things: